Command Pattern Tutorial

 stereotype concrete command

-18. In the Stereotypes tab of the Class Specification dialog box, select PTN Cloneable and click > to assign it to ConcreteCommand class.
+18. In the Stereotypes tab of the Class Specification dialog box, select PTN Cloneable and click > to assign it to the ConcreteCommand class.
 Click OK to confirm.

 select ptn cloneable